the-road-to-learn-react/the-road-to-learn-react/manuscript/chapter6.md

       isLoading: false,
     };

-    this.setSearchTopstories = this.setSearchTopstories.bind(this);
+    this.setSearchTopStories = this.setSearchTopStories.bind(this);
-    this.fetchSearchTopstories = this.fetchSearchTopstories.bind(this);
+    this.fetchSearchTopStories = this.fetchSearchTopStories.bind(this);
     this.onDismiss = this.onDismiss.bind(this);
     this.onSearchSubmit = this.onSearchSubmit.bind(this);
     this.onSearchChange = this.onSearchChange.bind(this);
-    this.needsToSearchTopstories = this.needsToSearchTopstories.bind(this);
+    this.needsToSearchTopStories = this.needsToSearchTopStories.bind(this);
   }

   ...